Insignia, Work Gloves, Canteens, and Other Items

 Though details changed subtly, the same basic design was in continuous use and production from 1910 into the 1960s.

-Left and below are images of a variety of surviving M1910 kits with CCC markings.
+Left and below are images of a variety of surviving M1910 canteen kits and covers with CCC markings.

-Images of the canteen on the belt of a CCC boy in the field are rare--the boys found it more convenient to go back to the truck and drink from a water drum, lister bag, or 4 quart canteen than to carry their own water.
+Images of the canteen on the belt of a CCC boy in the field are uncommon--the boys found it more convenient to go back to the truck and drink from a water drum or 4 quart canteen than to carry their own water.
 However, the M1910 folding cup is ubiquitous in early CCC images as the essential companion to the WWI-era mess kit.

-Three images, post-1917 cavalry-style carrier stenciled CCC below the standard "US" stencil, presumed CCC company number 8512 stenciled on back.
-Cover manufactured in 1934 at Jefferson Quartermaster Depot, Missouri.
+Three images, mounted-style canteen cover stenciled CCC below the standard "US" stencil, presumed CCC company number 8512 stenciled on back.
+Cover manufactured in 1934 at Jeffersonville Quartermaster Depot, Indiana.
 The canteen inside dates to 1918.
 Source: Overlooked Military Surplus.

 Barracks inspection.
 Note M1910 canteens in canvas covers on the wall racks.
 One suspects the canteens spent more time there than in the field.
 Source: unknown.